delta3d/delta3d/branches/RB-1.5/readme.txt

 Windows w/ Visual Studio .NET 7.1
 -------------------------------

 1. Make sure you have your depedencies setup (see above).
-The current example data must also be unzipped in your delta3d folder in order to get a clean build (the unit tests use the data and will be run automatically after they are built).

 2. Open VisualStudio/delta.sln, build!
 This will generate the essential Delta3D libraries that can be built with our distributed dependencies.

-3. The rest of the components can be build with their own solutions (dependencies that we do not distribute are listed in parentheses):
+3. The rest of the components can be build with project files of the individual componets.
+   (dependencies that we do not distribute are listed in parentheses):

    VisualStudio/src/dtHLA/dthla.sln          : HLA library (RTI)
+   VisualStudio/src/dtHLAGM/dthlagm.sln      : HLA library (RTI)
    VisualStudio/src/dtScript/dtscript.sln    : library to run python scripts (Python) VisualStudio/src/python/dtpython.sln      : python bindings (Python, Boost.Python)
    VisualStudio/src/python/dthlabindings.sln : python HLA bindings (Python, Boost.Python, RTI)
-   VisualStudio/examples/*/*.sln             : individual examples
-   VisualStudio/utilities/*/*.sln            : individual utilities

    Or just build EVERYTHING (make sure you have Python, BoostPython, RTI):
    VisualStudio/delta_all.sln

-   dtHLA
+   dtHLA/dtHLAGM
    -----
    Requries RTI package to be installed!
 We cannot distribute RTI with Delta3D, so you are on your own.
-The dtHLA module is compiled and tested against RTI-S 1.3_D11A although any RTI supporting spec 1.3 should work.
+The dtHLA module is compiled and tested against RTI-S 1.3_D18 although any RTI supporting spec 1.3 should work.

    To build the module dtHLA, example testHLA, and utility hlaStealthViewer, you must add your RTI include and lib paths to the project settings or to